jdalton467/Friend-Finder/README.md

 # Friend-Finder

-Simple survey app that matched the user with a compatible friend based on the answers from a ten question survey
+Simple survey app that matched the user with a compatible friend based on the answers from a ten question survey.

 User must fill out two fields on the form, their name and a picture.